sdpkjc/abcdrl/docs/modify.en.md

 Our Algorithm is completely implemented in a single file, and we can directly modify four classes: `Model📦`, `Algorithm👣`, `Agent🤖`, `Trainer🔁`.

 Our modular design does not prescribe a strict interface, and you are free to modify these four classes as long as it works.
-To use the features we provided (e.g. logger, model saving, model evaluation) we need to keep the `Trainer🔁` interface unchanged.
+To use the features we provided (e.g. logger, model saving, model evaluation), you need to keep the `Trainer🔁` interface.

 ## Modify Feature

 ### Writing Decorator

-Our generic feature is implemented as a decorator, you can refer to the code below and `abcdrl_copy_from/wrapper_*.py` file to implement the new feature you want and apply it to all algorithms.
+The generic feature is implemented as a decorator, you can refer to the code below and `abcdrl_copy_from/wrapper_*.py` file to implement the new feature you want and apply it to all algorithms.

 ```python hl_lines="8-9 13 15"
 from combine_signatures.combine_signatures import combine_signatures